kmedara/rethink-coding-challenge/ReadMe.md

 * Linq-to-Entity Queries
 * CsvHelper for CSV data upload

-EF Core DbContext has repository and unit of work patterns baked in
+**EF Core DbContext has repository and unit of work patterns baked in** **Generated SQL Query logs to console in visual studio with log level "info"**

 ## **Database**
 * Local SQL Server DB